yuzeni/FasterPlot/README.md

 - `interp data 0 2` (quadruples the points of data 0)

 ##### setting the X axis
-Any **data** is interpreted as just a set of Y values which are plotted by their index, by default.
+Any **data** is interpreted as a set of Y values which are by default plotted by their index.
 However **data** can reference other **data** as its X axis.
 - `data 1..4 x = data 0`

 ##### `extrema`
 Get the local extrema of **data**.
 They must be saved in another data object.
-Usually applied after smoothing the data.
+Usually applied after smoothing the **data**.
 - `data 10 = extrema data 3`
 - `data new = extrema data 1,3,5`